L'étoile (opera)

 L'étoile is an opéra bouffe in three acts by Emmanuel Chabrier with a libretto by Eugène Leterrier and Albert Vanloo.

 Chabrier met his librettists at the home of a mutual friend, the painter Gaston Hirsh, in 1875.
 Chabrier played to them early versions of the romance "O petite étoile" and the ensemble "Le pal, est de tous les supplices..." (with words by Verlaine which Leterrier and Vanloo found too bold and toned down).
 They agreed to collaborate and Chabrier set about composition with enthusiasm.

-The story echoes some of the characters and situations of Chabrier's Fisch-Ton-Kan.
+The story echoes some of the characters and situations of Chabrier's one-act comic opera Fisch-Ton-Kan, which premiered in 1875.